Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Introduction

-\begin{itemize} \item If~$\chi$ is the trivial character, we have \emph{Kloosterman sums}, which are equidistributed with respect to the Sato\nobreakdash--Tate measure, that is, to the image of the Haar probability measure on the space of conjugacy classes of~$\SU_2(\Cc)$; this reflects the fact that the geometric and arithmetic monodromy groups for the $\ell$-adic Fourier transform of the extension by zero of $\mcL_{\psi(x^{-1})}$ are both equal to~$\SL_2$, by work of Katz~\cite[Thm.\,11.1]{gkm}. \item If the characteristic~$p$ of~$k$ is odd and~$\chi$ is the character of order~$2$, then we have \emph{Salié sums}, whose arithmetic monodromy group is a finite subgroup of~$\SL_2$, isomorphic to a semi-direct product of~$\Fpt$ and~$\Zz/2\Zz$ (this can be deduced from~\cite[Cor.~8.9.2]{esde}, which shows that the corresponding sheaf is Kummer-induced). \item If~$p\geq 7$ and~$\chi$ is fixed, but $\chi^2$ is non-trivial, then the neutral component of the geometric monodromy group is~$\SL_2$, but its determinant is not trivial, and more precisely has order equal to the order of~$\chi$; see~\cite[Th.
-8.11.3, Lemma 8.11.6]{esde}. \item If instead we fix~$a\in\Fpt$ and vary the multiplicative character~$\chi$, then the geometric tannakian group (which is the one associated by Katz's theory in~\cite{mellin}) contains $\SL_2$ for all~$a$ (because the tannakian group is a subgroup of~$\GL_2$, and is Lie-irreducible by~\cite[Cor.~8.3]{mellin}).
-If~$a=-1$, then the arithmetic and geometric tannakian groups are equal to~$\SL_2$ (this is the case of the Evans sums in~\cite[Th.~14.2]{mellin}).
-In general, the tannakian determinant is geometrically isomorphic to a punctual sheaf at~$\alpha=-1/a$ (so its Mellin transform is proportional to $\chi\mapsto \chi(\alpha)$). \item If~$a=0$ and we vary~$\chi$, we have Gauss sums; the arithmetic and tannakian groups are equal to~$\GL_1$. \end{itemize}
+\begin{itemize} \item If~$\chi$ is the trivial character, we have \emph{Kloosterman sums}, which are equidistributed with respect to the Sato\nobreakdash--Tate measure, that is, to the image of the Haar probability measure on the space of conjugacy classes of~$\SU_2(\Cc)$; this reflects the fact that the geometric and arithmetic monodromy groups for the $\ell$-adic Fourier transform of the extension by zero of $\mcL_{\psi(x^{-1})}$ are both equal to~$\SL_2$, by work of Katz~\cite[Thm.\,11.1]{gkm}. \item If the characteristic~$p$ of~$k$ is odd and~$\chi$ is the character of order~$2$, then we have \emph{Salié sums}, whose arithmetic monodromy group is a finite subgroup of~$\SL_2$, isomorphic to a semi-direct product of~$\Fpt$ and~$\Zz/2\Zz$ (this can be deduced from~\cite[Cor.\,8.9.2]{esde}, which shows that the corresponding sheaf is Kummer-induced).
+The finiteness of the group reflects the fact that Salié sums can be computed elementarily (see, e.g.,~\cite[p.\,288,\,Exerc.\,50]{bourbaki-ts-2}), and is also an analogue of the fact that Bessel functions with half-integral index are elementary functions (see, e.g.,~\cite[p.\,269,\,Exerc.\,20]{bourbaki-ts-2}). \item If~$p\geq 7$ and~$\chi$ is fixed, but $\chi^2$ is non-trivial, then the neutral component of the geometric monodromy group is~$\SL_2$, but the determinant of geometric monodromy group is not trivial, and more precisely has order equal to the order of~$\chi$; see~\cite[Th.\,8.11.3, Lemma 8.11.6]{esde}. \item If instead we fix~$a\in\Fpt$ and vary the multiplicative character~$\chi$, then the geometric tannakian group (which coincides with the one associated by Katz's theory in~\cite{mellin}, see Appendix~\ref{ch-app-mellin}) contains $\SL_2$ for all~$a$.
+Indeed, the sheaf $\mathcal{L}_{\psi(ax+x^{-1})}$ on $\Gg_m$ is not geometrically isomorphic to any of its non-trivial multiplicative translates by the same argument as in the proof of~\cite[Th.~14.2]{mellin}, and hence the characterisation in~\cite[Cor.\,8.3]{mellin} shows that this tannakian group is Lie-irreducible; since it is a subgroup of~$\GL_2$, it necessarily contains $\SL_2$.
+If~$a=-1$, then the arithmetic and geometric tannakian groups are both equal to~$\SL_2$ (this is the case of the Evans sums in~\cite[Th.\,14.2]{mellin}).
+In general, the tannakian determinant is geometrically isomorphic to the skyscraper sheaf at~$\alpha=-1/a$ (so its Mellin transform is proportional to $\chi\mapsto \chi(\alpha)$) by \cite[Th.\,21.1]{mellin}.
+Letting $n$ denote the order of $\alpha$ in the finite group $\Fpt$, it follows that the geometric tannakian group consists of those matrices whose determinant is an $n$th root of unity.